-The name: Poludnig in German language, Poludnik in Slovenian language (meaning: noon peak, mittagskofel, cima dodici, etc.).
+Poludnig in German language, Poludnik in Slovenian language (meaning: noon peak, mittagskofel, cima dodici, etc.).

 The mountains east of Gartnerkofel are in a mountaineering sense less important.
 But nevertheless some of them are nice characters, first of all offering great panoramas, in summer easy hikes and in winter nice ski tours.
 One of those is also Poludnig, a respectful grassy pyramid, dominating its famous alpine pastures.
 Yes, large pastures are those which attract visitors, so they are also the core of all tourist campaigns in the neighbourhood.
 To hikers and bikers there they offer the original Gailtal cheese and other specialties.
 The terrace north of Poludnig is a beloved destination of people from Gail / Zilja valley and of tourists staying there.

-The geography of Poludnig is not worth elaborating much.
+The geography of Poludnig's narrow area is not worth elaborating much.
 These hills are separated one from another by not so deep valleys, cutting the territory in all directions.
 As a mountain, Poludnig is unique.
-Its summit pyramid has similarly steep slopes on all sides, except towards the West, where it is sending a longer ridge.
-600 m of its north slopes finish on a nice, broad terrace with a small lake - Egger-Alm-See, and large alpine meadows.
+Its summit pyramid has similarly steep slopes on all sides, except towards the West, where it is sending a longer ridge towards Schlosshuettensattel / Sella del Poludnig, 1452 m.
+On the SW a nd S side, the group is bordered by Rio Malborghetto and its tributary Rio Auernig, on the SE side there is the upper valley of Vorderberger Bach.
+The 600 m of its northern slopes finish on a nice, broad terrace with a small lake - Egger-Alm-See, and large alpine meadows.
 Two settlements are on these pastures: Egger Alm, 1422 m, and Dellacher Alm, 1365 m, being some 3,2 km apart.
 The third settlement lies much higher: Poludniger Alm, 1709 m, is already on the NE ridge of the mountain itself.
 It is also the highest point, reached by the road.
 Other pastures are more remote.

 For a broader view see: Carnic Alps – Eastern part.